um-grex/grex-docs/content/english/software/_index.md

 First, a software stack must be selected and loaded with __module load__ command.

-> LMod cannnot find modules across different software stacks!
+> Lmod cannnot find modules across different software stacks!

 When a software stack  module is loaded, the **module spider** command will find a specific software item (for example, GROMACS; note that all the module names are __lower-case__ on Grex and on Alliance software stacks) if it exists under that stack: